 Causes and Risk Factors

 RA is caused when the immune system attacks healthy joint tissues.
 Researchers don’t know what causes the immune system to attack the synovium, the lining of the joints.
-But this process causes inflammation that can destroy bone and cartilage, stretching and weakening tendons and ligaments.
+But this process involves inflammatory proteins, including tumor necrosis factor-alpha, that can destroy bone and cartilage, stretching and weakening tendons and ligaments.

 This leads to pain and loss of joint shape and alignment.

 While researchers don’t know the exact cause, several risk factors can make someone more likely to get RA.
 Women are more likely to get RA, but according to the Centers for Disease Control and Prevention, women who breastfed their infants have a decreased risk.